-EEG data were recorded using a 64-electrode Biosemi ActiveTwo EEG recording system (Biosemi B.V.).
+EEG data were recorded using a 64-electrode Biosemi ActiveTwo EEG recording system (Biosemi B.V., Amsterdam, Netherlands).
 The electrodes were arranged according to the International 10/20 System.
 The electrode offset was kept below 40 mV.
 The EEG and EOG were low-pass filtered using a fifth order sinc filter with a half-power cutoff at 204.8 Hz and then digitized at 512 Hz with 24 bits of resolution.
 All data were digitally filtered offline (zero-phase 24 dB/octave Butterworth filter) with a bandpass of 0.1-40 Hz.

-Next, data were separated into epochs, from 100 ms before stimulus presentation until 900 ms later, and baseline corrected.
+Next, data were separated into epochs, from 100 ms prior to stimulus presentation until 900 ms later, and baseline-corrected.
 Epochs corresponding to go trials (i.e., female face stimuli) and epochs containing false alarms were discarded from further analysis.
-Further, noisy electrodes were interpolated if necessary (no more than two electrodes per subject) and epochs were rereferenced to the average reference.
-In addition, before univariate ERP analysis, data were cleaned of ocular artifacts using Infomax ICA (Delorme et al., 2007).
+Further, noisy electrodes were interpolated if necessary (no more than 2 electrodes per subject) and epochs were re-referenced to the average reference.
+In addition, prior to univariate ERP analysis, data were cleaned of ocular artifacts using Infomax ICA (Delorme, Sejnowski, & Makeig, 2007).

-After removing trials containing artifacts and/or false alarms, an average of 96% of trials (range: 75-100% across participants) were selected for further analysis.
-In particular, we note that relatively few trials contained false alarms as participants performed the go/no-go recognition task at ceiling (accuracy range: 98.1-100% across participants).
+After removing trials containing artifacts and/or false alarms, an average of 96% of trials (range: 75%-100% across participants) were selected for further analysis.
+In particular, we note that relatively few trials contained false alarms as participants performed the go/no-go recognition task at ceiling (accuracy range: 98.1% - 100% across participants).

-All analyses were conducted using Letswave 6 (http://nocions.webnode.com/letswave; Mouraux and Iannetti, 2008), MATLAB 9.0 and the GPower toolbox (Faul, et al., 2007).
+All analyses were carried out using Letswave 6 (http://nocions.webnode.com/letswave) (Mouraux & Iannetti, 2008), MATLAB 9.0 and the GPower toolbox (Faul, et al., 2007).